AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/pr-review-and-merge/respond-to-review.md

 <!-- comment to force two grid columns -->

 - **`Checks`**
-    - This tab shows results from certain types of code checks; you can ignore this tab.
+    - This tab shows results from certain types of code checks that have been automatically set up by the Data Lab; you can ignore this tab.
 - **`Files changed`**
-    - This tab shows a line-by-line overview of content you have added and removed in your branch, relative to the base `AlexsLemonade/OpenScPCA-analysis` repository's `main` branch that your PR is targeting.
+    - This tab shows a line-by-line overview of content you have added and removed in your branch.
+    Changes shown here should reflect the difference between files in your branch and the base branch your PR is targeting.
+This should be the `main` branch of the `AlexsLemonade/OpenScPCA-analysis` repository.
-    - Referring to this tab is a great way to quickly see all your changes, as well as work with [reviewer suggestions comments](#inline-comments).
+    - Referring to this tab is a great way to quickly see all your changes, as well as respond to [reviewer suggestions or comments](#inline-comments).

 </div>